the-moebius/fluent/README.md

   (all are high quality ones) updated to the latest versions,

-- **Source maps** for the library is generated and provided to you for easier debugging.
+- **Source maps** for the library is generated and provided to you for easier debugging,

+- warning handling and logging are fully customizable to suit your individual needs.

 ## Install